Mic-map/CATERPillar_preview/README.md

   - `std_dev` (double): Standard deviation of the Gaussian distribution for growth.
 The higher this value, the more tortuous the axons !
   - `beading_variation` (double between 0 and 1): The radius of each axon will vary periodically between the original radius and radius/beading_variation.
 If set to 1, there will be no beading.
   - `beading_frequency` (double): Frequency of axonal beading (= 1/nbr of spheres)
-- Other Parameters :
+- Other Parameters (These values are lists, if you want to put in multiple values, create a new line to do so.
+If there are more than one value in each list, the video will repeat itself after the first one to perform again according to the next values):
   - `vox_sizes` (list of int): The maximum distance (in micrometers) in space to define the corner of the 3D box to work in.
   - `icvf` (list of double between 0 and 1): Intra Compartment Volume Fraction.
   - `capacities` (list of int, must be below the number of processors available on the computer): Number of parallel threads to grow axons simultaneously.
-  -> These values are lists, if you want to put in multiple values, create a new line to do so.
-If there are more than one value in each list, the video will repeat itself after the first one to perform again according to the next values.

 ## Contributors
 - Jasmine Nguyen-Duc